Cornbread (graffiti artist): The Anti-Graffiti Network and Mural Arts

-In 1984, Mayor Wilson Goode founded the Anti-Graffiti Network and recruited McCray to help him stop the inner-city youth from tagging.
-The Anti-Graffiti Network eventually turned into Mural Arts Program, the largest public art program in the United States.
+In 1984, Mayor Wilson Goode founded the Anti-Graffiti Network and recruited McCray to help him stop inner-city youth from tagging.
+The Anti-Graffiti Network eventually turned into the Mural Arts Program, the largest public art program in the United States.

 In 2011, a local mural tour in West Philadelphia called Love Letters drew its inspiration from 1967's "Cornbread Loves Cynthia".

 Activist and icon

-In 2007, documentary filmmaker, Sean McKnight, made a film called Cry of the City Part 1: The Legend of Cornbread.
-The story of Cornbread is also prominently included in the documentary film about the history of graffiti, called Bomb It (2007).
+In 2007, documentary filmmaker Sean McKnight made a film called Cry of the City Part 1: The Legend of Cornbread.
+The story of Cornbread is also prominently included in a documentary film about the history of graffiti, Bomb It (2007).
 In August 2013, McCray was honored at the Graffiti Hall of Fame in East Harlem for his contribution to hip-hop culture.

 Personal life

 Today, McCray works as a public speaker and youth advocate.
 He gives motivational talks about his youth as a tagger, his run-ins with the law, and his struggles with drugs.

-In 2021, McCray married Consuela Sanchez, a longtime friend from Philadelphia.
+In 2021, he married Consuela Sanchez, a longtime friend from Philadelphia.